nebyu08/smash_bongers/README.md

 - **Controls:**
   - Use arrow keys to move the canon (spacecraft) left, right, up, and down.
   - Click the left mouse button to shoot bullets.
-  - Try to hit the falling blue balls before they reach the bottom.
+  - Try to hit the comming alien balls before they reach the bottom.
   - Each hit increases your score; missed balls decrease your score.
   - If your score is negative, the screen border flashes red.

 - **Objective:**
-  Destroy as many balls as possible and keep your score positive!
+  Destroy as many aliens as possible and keep your score positive!